Kushal Pal Singh

 Kushal Pal Singh (born 15 August 1931) is an Indian billionaire real estate developer and retired military officer.

+He is one of India's richest people according to Forbes.
 Singh was the chairman and chief executive officer of the Indian real estate company DLF, founded by his father-in-law Chaudhary Raghvendra Singh, until 2020.
 Singh built DLF into the largest real estate company in India and DLF holds India's largest land bank of more than 10,000 acres.
 His autobiography, named Whatever the Odds: The Incredible Story Behind DLF, was published in 2011; Jack Welch spoke at the launch.

 Singh has been noted for making Gurgaon, Haryana, from a village into a modern and developed city.
-Singh has also been noted for his relationship with the Nehru-Gandhi political family, which, according to him, benefited his businesses especially during its early stages, and has also been a source of controversy during his career.
+Singh has also been noted for his relationship with the Nehru-Gandhi political family, which, according to himself, benefited his businesses especially during its early stages, and has also been a source of controversy during his career.
 In October 2024, Singh was ranked 12th on the Forbes list of India's 100 richest, with a net worth of $20.5 billion.

 Early life and military career

-Kushal Pal Singh was born on 15 August 1931 to a family of landlords in Bulandshahr, United Provinces, British India.
-His father, Chaudhary Mukhtar Singh, was a reputed lawyer in Bulandshahr.
-He completed his schooling at the regal Mayo College, Ajmer a heritage institution long associated with royalty and aristocracy and often hailed as the Eton of the East.
+Kushal Pal Singh was born on 15 August 1931 to a family of Jat landlords in Bulandshahr, United Provinces, British India.
+His father, Mukhtar Singh, was a reputed lawyer in Bulandshahr.
+He completed his schooling at Mayo College, Ajmer.
 Later he graduated in science from Meerut College, Uttar Pradesh, he pursued aeronautical engineering in London, England.
 Singh's uncle was in charge of the stables at the then-Viceregal Lodge, which is now Rashtrapati Bhavan, and during Singh's visit to his uncle, he unexpectedly met the then-Viceroy of India, Lord Wavell, who suggested he pursue riding.
 His father then sent him to England, hiding from Singh that he incurred financial debt to get him there.

-Singh completed his early education in India and went on to graduate in science from Meerut College.Following his graduation, he moved to the United Kingdom, where he studied aeronautical engineering.
+Singh completed his early education in India and went on to graduate in science from Meerut College.
+Following his graduation, he moved to the United Kingdom, where he studied aeronautical engineering.
 While playing polo in near Windsor, Singh met an officer of the Indian Army who attempted to convince him to join a cavalry unit in the army.
 According to Singh, he was torn between settling in London with a woman named Julie or pursue a military career in India; however, after being allowed to take the Indian Military Academy entrance exam in England, and later the Indian government agreeing to pay for his journey back to India, Singh decided to join the army.
 He was later commissioned into the Deccan Horse regiment.
 In 1954, as an army officer, Singh led the Deccan Horse in the 1954 Republic Day parade.
 Singh later resigned from the army, stating that he wanted to work with his father-in-law, Chaudhary Raghvendra Singh, in his company, DLF, which was then known as Delhi Land & Finance and was founded in 1946.